uswds/uswds-compile/README.md

 ### Gulpfile setup

 Create a file called `gulpfile.js` at the root of your project (or use an existing Gulpfile if one already exists).
-It needs to do the following
+It needs to do the following:

 - Import the `@uswds/compile` package
 - Set any project settings